liquidvotingio/api/README.md

 }
 ```

-To see this in action, open a second graphiql window and run `createVote` mutations there, and watch the subscription responses come through on the first one.
+To see this in action, open a second graphiql window in your browser and run `createVote` mutations there, and watch the subscription responses come through on the first one.

 With the examples above, the `inFavor` count should be `1`, and `against` should be `2` since `liz@somedomain.com` had a delegation from `nelson@somedomain.com`.